dotnet/docs/docs/architecture/devops-for-aspnet-developers/actions-index.md

 > * Edit the workflow file to include custom scan settings.
 > * See scanning results.

-## Comparing and contrasting GitHub Actions and Azure Pipelines
+## Compare and contrast GitHub Actions and Azure Pipelines

 GitHub Actions and Azure Pipelines have a common lineage and are similar in many respects.
-However, there are some crucial differences between Actions and Pipelines that you need to know about if you're deciding which platform to use for building, testing and deploying apps.
-In the [Comparison](actions-vs-pipelines.md) article, you'll deep-dive into these platforms, compare and contrast them, and learn how to select the correct platform for your CI/CD needs.
+However, there are some crucial differences between Actions and Pipelines that you need to know about if you're deciding which platform to use for building, testing, and deploying apps.
+In the [Comparison](actions-vs-pipelines.md) article, you'll deep dive into these platforms, compare and contrast them, and learn how to select the correct platform for your CI/CD needs.